lfoppiano/MatSci-LumEn/README.md

 # MatSci-LumEn: Materials Science Large Language Models Evaluation for text and data mining

+Code, results and data from the paper "Mining experimental data from scientific literature with Large Language Models".

 ## Formula matching

 The algorithm requires the [material-parser](https://github.com/lfoppiano/material-parsers) project.